 Since I got back into blogging over the last 18 months, I’ve really enjoyed reading others posts on must have WordPress plugins.
-I went self hosted pretty quickly after setting up my blog almost three years ago, but didn’t really properly commit to it or start investing in it until about 18 months ago when I finally found my passion.
+I went self hosted pretty quickly after setting up my blog almost three years ago, but didn’t really properly commit to it or start investing in it until about 18 months ago.
 Since then I’ve really surprised myself at how much I enjoy and am interested in the back end technical stuff, and some of my favourite evenings are those that I get to tinker around with plugins and design aspects of my blog.

 I’ve never really felt like I’ve had enough authority or experience in blogging to write blog tips and how to posts like these which is really silly as there are always going to be other bloggers and aspiring bloggers out there that will be looking for posts like these.
 Knowledge is most definitely power as far as blogging goes, and some of the best discoveries I have made have been through other bloggers posts like these.

-Over the last few months I’ve had a few other bloggers asking me for advice and information on some of the plugins that I’ve been using which almost made me fall off my chair.
+Over the last few months I’ve had a few other bloggers asking me for advice and information on some of the plugins that I’ve been using.
 I’ve never felt like I was one of those people that other bloggers ask for advice, but it made me realise that maybe I do know a thing or two.
 After writing my last post on how to host a blog giveaway I also realised that I do have a fair bit that I’d like to share on what I know, so here’s my list of must have WordPress plugins.

 Better Delete Revision

 Better Delete Revision is one of those plugins that works a little bit of magic in the background.
 Until I came across this plugin, I had no idea that my blog was saving each and every draft revision of a post.
 Literally every. single. one.
 Which actually takes up space, potentially slowing down the loading time of your blog for visitors.
 This plug-in therefore deletes all post revisions which helps create and save space.
 Magic!

 Broken Link Checker